tlodge/databox-sdk-tutorial/overview/sdk/index.md

 5. Publish the app to a databox app store

 The purpose of the databox SDK is to streamline each of these stages to get you building and deploying apps as efficiently as possible.
-The databox (dashboard)[/gettingstarted/dashboard] supports stages 6-9.
+The databox [dashboard](/gettingstarted/dashboard) supports stages 6-9.

-### data schemas

-Given that databox apps will typically be operating on one or more sources of data there are a couple of features of the sdk that help you to keep track of the format of data as it moves through your app.
-All nodes in a databox app are annotated with their data schema (using json-schema).
-When you initially wire up an app, the sdk will do all it can to let you know the format of data flowing into a node, and the expected format of data flowing out of a node.

-### testing an app

-The databox sdk provides mock data to test apps against during the development process.
-When you test a flow, all input data sources will emit this test data, and, where possible, you will be able to inpect simulated output (for example the 'bulb' output node will show a webpage with a bulb that will turn on or off in response to data).
-The databox sdk also provides a 'debug' node which is crucial for testing an app prior to publication.
-The outputs from all nodes in a flow can be hooked up to a debug node to inspect output data, which can be paused and restarted at any time.